shpe-uf/SHPE-UF-CLIENT/README.md

 #Build scripts

-Build scripts are not included in this readme beacause the build is deployed on Netlify, which runs these for us
+Build scripts are not included in this readme beacause the build is deployed on Netlify, which runs these for us.